margrammas/RobotND_WhereIAm_Project/README.md

 ![Overview](sample.gif)

 ## Overview
-In this project you'll utilize ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments.
-Here are the steps to learn several aspects of robotic software engineering with a focus on ROS:
+In this project ROS AMCL package will be used to accurately localize a mobile robot inside a map in the Gazebo simulation environments.
+Here are the steps:
 * Create a ROS package that launches a custom robot model in a custom Gazebo world
 * Utilize the ROS AMCL package and the Tele-Operation / Navigation Stack to localize the robot
 * Explore, add, and tune specific parameters corresponding to each package to achieve the best possible localization results